BioinfoIPBLN/reanalyzerGSE/README.md

 		-cG | -compression_level # Specify the compression level to gzip the downloaded fastq files from GEO (numeric '0' to '9', default '9')
 		-fe | -functional_enrichment_analyses # Whether to perform functional enrichment analyses ('no' or 'yes', by default) -fd | -full_differential_analyses # Whether to perform full differential enrichment analyses (for example including computation of DEGs or Venn diagrams, 'no' or 'yes', by default)
+		-vv | -volcano_venn_diagrams # Whether to perform all Volcano plots and Venn diagrams, which may take a long time if many comparisons ('no' or 'yes', by default)
 		-fp | -fastp_mode # Whether to perform fastp analyses over the raw reads in default modem, except for adapter trimming and end trimming ('yes' or 'no', by default)
 		-fpa | -fastp_mode_adapter # Whether to perform adapter trimming on the raw reads by fastp ('yes' or 'no', by default, to perform automatic trimming, or a path to a fasta file to perform trimming of its sequences)
 		-fpt | -fastp_mode_trimming # Whether to trim the raw reads by fastp ('none' by default, if two numbers separated by comma, the indicated number of bases will be trimmed from the front and tail, respectively)